nir/jupylet/README.md

 for his endless help in the trenches of OpenGL programming.
 * [Alban Fichet](https://afichet.github.io/) - For kindly licensing his
 sound visualizer Shadertoy as CC BY 4.0 license.

+## What's New in Version 0.9.1

+* Support for Python 3.10 and Python 3.11 with MIDI functionality.
+* Seamlessly track changes to audio devices on macOS.
+* Workaround PIL api change - thanks to [@misolietavec](https://github.com/misolietavec).
+* Bug fixes.

 ## What's New in Version 0.8.9